 Hall of Fame

-Their temerity is claiming that the big bang started the universe.
+In their temerity, they claimed the big bang started the universe.

-Resting after a busy life, he closed his eyes and gently stroked his eyelids, while waiting for the inventor of the clockwork universe to answer.
+Using the psychic phone, Einstein dialed a room several floors below his lounge chair.
+Resting after a long, busy life, he closed his eyes and gently stroked his eyelids, waiting for a reply from the inventor of the clockwork universe.

 Image: Tower of Babel.
 Pieter Brueghel the Elder, Public domain wikicommons